jialori/IRISdeux/DevNotes.md

+## Phase 2
+### 2020-05-13
+Rewrote parts of the game loop's code.
+Main changes are:
+	logic of `UI scenes`' transition are moved from UI buttons to GameLoop's Enter and Exit methods, since the underlying logics are identical.

+todo:
+	have another FSM for the *level scene* to separate its logic from the *UI scenes*'s' logic, since they are parallel rather than exclusive.

+## Phase 1
-# 2020-04-23
+### 2020-04-23
+- fixed SetActive on a level scene load upon transferring into ingameState.
+	previous: SectActive() in ingameState.Enter() \[natural, but sequence of execution in Unity lifecycles does not allow this to happen - Scene is not loaded right after LoadScene is called, but by the end of the frame or something like that, so SetActive() on the same frame cannot work\]
+	now: SetActive() in sceneLoaded in the SceneManager + conditions filter. so it will be called upon every scene loaded. alternative solution: use async load callback \[sounds a bit more natural\]

-I'm pausing development to focus on the gameplay design for a bit.
-It is also a great time to re-look at the code wirtten for casual improvement.
+**I'm pausing development to focus on the gameplay design for a bit.** It is also a great time to re-look at the code wirtten for casual improvement.

 **list of things learnt (C#)** static constructor: if not used, static variables will be initialized with default values.